-As one of the original thirteen colonies and the site of key events during the American Revolution, the Keystone State has many fascinating stores to tell.
+As one of the original thirteen colonies and the site of key events during the American Revolution, Pennsylvania, (the Keystone State) has many fascinating stories to tell.
 Rich with military, political, cultural, and religious history there's much to be learned by examining Pennsylvania's past.
 The recommended sites and pages in this guide all provide high-quality, credible resources and information for the traveler, genealogist, student, or history buff.Museums and Historical Societies

 The historical societies and museums of Pennsylvania dedicate their existence to preserving and sharing the state's intriguing history with the public.
 The sites and societies listed here offer access to works and objects of great historical significance free to the public.
 Start here if you're interested in learning about some of the people and events that make Pennsylvania a favorite destination for tourists and historians alike.

 - Historical Society of Pennsylvania The HSP works tirelessly to foster enthusiasm for Pennsylvania history through preservation and education.
 Use their site to plan your visit to a historic site, read about state history, and look through hundreds of archived documents and photographs.

 - Pennsylvania Historical & Museum Commission The PHMC is entirely dedicated to the preservation of the history and culture of Pennsylvania.
 On the site, you can access information about their work in preserving historical areas and important artifacts.
 You can also access some archived texts and see some digitized museum exhibits.

 - State Museum of Pennsylvania The SMP is an absolutely invaluable resource for discovering the rich history of Pennsylvania.
 At the museum, you can see hundreds of permanent and traveling exhibits in person.
 On the site, you can access dozens of excellent online exhibits.